Back to Blog

 State-of-the-Art Encryption: Cellcrypt provides military‑grade end‑to‑end encryption that ensures that every call, message, and file transfer is encrypted from the moment it leaves your device until it is received by the intended party.
 This means that even if an attacker manages to intercept your communication through a dirtbox or any other means, the data remains encrypted and indecipherable.

-For example, if a dirtbox intercepts a phone call, the attacker would only capture encrypted audio data that cannot be decrypted without the correct cryptographic keys.
-Our encryption leverages both classical and post‑quantum algorithms, ensuring that your communications remain secure even as new threats emerge .
+Our encryption leverages both classical and post‑quantum algorithms, ensuring that your communications remain secure even as new threats emerge.

 Zero‑Trust Security Architecture